triwahyuu/project_euler/README.md

-# project_euler
+# Project Euler Solution
-my solution to project euler
+This repo contains my solution to [project euler](projecteuler.net) problem.
+This is also used as my platform to learn programming.